UAW wins key vote to represent Ohio electric car battery factory - NewsBreak

 Related

-ATLANTA — Georgia Secretary of State Brad Raffensperger has called on the Georgia General Assembly to eliminate General Election Runoffs in the state.
-“Georgia is one of the only states in the country with a general election runoff,” Raffensperger said in a news release.
-“We’re also one of the only states that always seems to have a runoff.
+ATLANTA — Secretary of State Brad Raffensperger is calling on the General Assembly to eliminate general election runoffs in the state.
+“Georgia is one of the only states in country with a General Election Runoff,” Raffensperger said.
+“We're also one of the only states that always seems to have a runoff.
 I’m calling on the General Assembly to visit the topic of the general election runoff and consider reforms.”

 At least 5 tornadoes confirmed in Texas as storms roll through southwestern US and blizzard conditions mount in the northern Plains